Kotlin/KEEP/proposals/extensions/android-parcelable.md

 - The user is not allowed to manually override methods of `Parcelable` or create the `CREATOR` field
    - it results in a compilation error
    - Question: maybe overriding `describeContents()` is OK?
+     - Actually we can figure out is there any file descriptor serialized, and generate the appropriate `describeContents()` implementation

 The annotations for Parcelable classes, transient fields, etc. should sit in a complimentary runtime library that ships together with the compiler extension.